Web Content Display (Global)

 From SACE to university

-The SATAC website and individual university websites explain how you can register for an ATAR and what you’ll need to study specific courses.
+The SATAC website and individual university websites explain what you’ll need to study specific courses.

 At WorkReady, you can find out about preparing for and registering for TAFE and other VET courses after school.Back to top

 Tertiary Admissions Subjects

 A Tertiary Admissions Subject (TAS) is a SACE Stage 2 subject that has been approved by the universities and TAFE SA as providing suitable preparation for tertiary studies.

 Almost all SACE subjects are recognised Tertiary Admissions Subjects, but there are some that aren’t recognised, and so can’t be used towards your ATAR:

 Your teachers or careers counsellor can help you decide which subjects you should study to be eligible for further study, or check the SATAC website.Back to top